ewen-lbh/ideaseed/README.md

 #### Relax.
 You don't need to remember those options

-You can also use `ideaseed -?` to prompt you for some information:
+You can also use `ideaseed -I` to prompt you for some information:

 - Where do you want to upload this idea? (github, google keep)
 - If you decide to use github,